Olical/conjure/README.md

             :expr #regex "\\.(cljc?|edn|another.extension)$"}

   ;; You can slurp in valid EDN which allows you to use random port files from other tools (such as Propel!).
-  ;; If the file doesn't exist yet the connection will simply be ignored because of the nil :port value.
+  ;; If the file doesn't exist yet, the connection will simply be ignored because of the nil :port value.

-  ;; For example, this will start a JVM prepl and write the random port to .prepl-port.
+  ;; As an example, this will start a JVM prepl and write the random port to .prepl-port.
   ;; clj -Sdeps '{:deps {olical/propel {:mvn/version "1.3.0"}}}' -m propel.main -w
   :propel {:port #slurp-edn ".prepl-port"

-           ;; Disabled conns will be ignored on ConjureUp.
+           ;; Disabled conn(ection)s will be ignored on ConjureUp.
-           ;; They can be enabled and disabled with `:ConjureUp -staging +boot` ;; This allows you to toggle parts of your config with different custom mappings.
+           ;; They can be enabled and disabled with `:ConjureUp -staging +boot` ;; This allows you to toggle parts of your config containing different custom mappings.
            :enabled? false}}

  ;; Optional configuration for tools.namespace refreshing.